Friday, December 13, 2019

 Father, I stand in your holy presence and ask by faith, because Jesus my Lord sacrificed his blood for me.
 Amen.

 The Lord… will grant you the desire of your heart, and fulfill all your purposes.
 We will shout, for you are victorious, and in the name of our God, we will raise our banner.
-God will give you your every request (Psalm 20:4-5, SAB).
+God will grant you your every request (Psalm 20:4-5, SAB).

 All the references in this section are from the Book of Daniel.